bigcommerce/dev-docs/docs/api-docs/getting-started/webhooks/setting-up-webhooks.md

 There are two ways to fix this.
 Your local setup will determine which command will work.
 Use the command `mv ngrok /usr/local/bin `to move ngrok to your local bin folder.
 This way it becomes available globally.
-Use the command `./ngrok http 3000` to run ngrok as a pseudo user.
+Use the command `./ngrok http 3000` to run ngrok as a sudo user.

 <br>